 Southern Delaware is Pet Friendly

-The beautiful beaches of Southern Delaware are not just for humans to enjoy.
-It's simple to include your four-legged family member in all the fun!
-Delaware beaches have it all from pet friendly hotels and restaurants to parks and beaches for your pup to run.
+The beautiful beaches of Southern Delaware are not just for humans to enjoy and with the dog days of summer just around the corner, it’s simple to include your four-legged family member in all the fun!
+Delaware beaches have it all from pet friendly hotels and events to parks and beaches for your pup to run.
 In this article we’ll highlight our famous coastal beach towns of historic Lewes (pronounced LOO-IS), Rehoboth Beach, Dewey Beach, Bethany Beach and Fenwick Island.
 The ocean view coastline is about 25 miles from historic Lewes to Fenwick Island, which makes it a perfect length to explore all of our dog-friendly offerings!

 WHERE TO STAY: